photoshell/rawkit/docs/source/tutorials/quickstart.rst

 That's it, you've made a useful application which uses rawkit to develop raw photos!
-For a slightly more interesting, but still fairly useful example, take a look at the source to photoREPL_, an experimental interface for editing photos from the command line.
+For a slightly more interesting example, take a look at the source to photoREPL_, an experimental interface for editing photos from the command line.

 .. _photoREPL: https://github.com/photoshell/photorepl